gitlabhq/gitlabhq/doc/install/relative_url.md

 _**Note:**
 Do not make any changes to your web server configuration file regarding relative URL.
-The relative URL support is basically implemented by GitLab Workhorse._
+The relative URL support is implemented by GitLab Workhorse._

 ---